Partial Payments

 |---|---|

-[CUSTOMER_NAME] | The customer's name |
+[CUSTOMER_NAME] | The customer's name or email address |

 [PARTIAL_PAYMENT_ORDER_ITEM_NAME] | The product name from the order |

-[INVOICE_URL] | A direct link to the customer's order / payment page |
+[INVOICE_URL] | A link to the customer's order invoice |

 [PARTIAL_PAYMENT_DATE] | The scheduled payment due date |